timskovjacobsen/hugo-theme-even/docs/algorithms/patternmatching/kmp.md

     * $O(n)$ for traversing each character (at least) once

 Thus, the KMP algorithm is linear in the worst case and therefore more efficient than the Boyer-Moore algorithm.

+The space complexity of the KMP algorithm is $O(m)$, which amounts to storing the failure table.
+We ignore the text and pattern strings when talking space complexity because they are only inputs and not something the algorithm produces.

 ## Examples